 Fly is an Application Delivery Network (ADN) that accelerates dynamic application delivery.
 We use a global network of servers to accept visitor traffic, run middleware on requests, then route them to backend applications.
 With a few clicks, your visitors will access your sites faster and more securely.

 Setting up a site

 As you connect more backends, you can adjust where and how you will route your visitors.
-For example, you can mount your application to
+For example, you can:

 Where are your data centers?